Live Input

 Check if there is an active spout sender from another application active on your Windows System

-Go to the VERTEX Project Explorer and navigate to your local System there
+Go to the VERTEX Project Explorer and navigate to your local System

 Spout should now be listed as Live Input and child element of your local System